jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+re-punch up cardback after removing grad.
+Text too thin

+either remove/repalace grad or just rename it "extraboldness" for now...

+create exact same schema in json, data() and indexdb

+would ismplest thing be to super throttle a watch function and re-save?
+I think maybe so let's try using handlers thiugh also seems fiddly.

+pass data via props into cardFront and cardBack from App based on whether local data exists yet or not.
+Makes sense at the App level to me. although, thinking this through, user may have doen side front bu tnot back.
+Ah, but back would always at least have the name and position, right?

+logo image should be made small on encode

 paw is good for logo and logo button

 avoid watching sliders so much potential for making cpu fan explode